deCYPherEU/protein-feature-extraction/README.md

 ```

 ## Generation of Mock Data

-**This section will be removed once mock data is no longer needed.**

 Currently there is no specific data to test the pipeline, so to generate some mock data, a script was created for this purpose.
 The script is located in the `utils` folder and is called `generate_mock_data.py`.
 This file contains a basic object with a sequence and a name feature.
 You need to run the script to generate the mock data file, so it can be used in the pipeline.